jono-vision/atrieve-job-notifier/README.md

+DISCLAIMER: Does not currently work as the project sits right now.
+It is missing a config.toml file

 # Job Board Automation

 This is a code to automate the process of logging in and scraping job information from multiple job boards.
 The code uses Poetry as a package manager.